Immiora/the-narrow/wiki/quests/SessionLog.md

 The Duke is a vassal of the King under the mountain.
 House in Underharbor if the person to go through: lady Anja.
 Sir John is sworn to celebacy, Thomas is unwell ans is sickly.

-Conflict in Screelands: mulberry trees with nightsilk (luxurious fancy fabric for nobles): conflict between minders and the lords.
+Conflict in Screelands: mulberry trees with nightsilk (luxurious fancy fabric for nobles): conflict between miners and the lords.